PlytonRexus/chain-reaction/README.md

 # Chain Reaction (Multiplayer)

-This is Online version of the famous mobile game "Chain Reaction"!
+This is **Online version** of the famous mobile game "Chain Reaction"!
 Hope you guys try it..!!
+by Mihir Jichkar

 *A single screen version can be found [here](https://github.com/PlytonRexus/chain-reaction-single) (Link not working currently).*